 10. Make my device talk, move, etc¶

-This week was about learning how to deploy different output devices, such as motors, LED, sound, etc.
+Our goal for this week was to demonstrate workflows used in controlling different output devices, such as motors, LED, sound.

 👉An output device is any piece of computer hardware that converts data or information from a computer into a form that a human can perceive, such as visual (text, images, videos), audio, or tactile output. - Wikipedia

-So a lot of the work for this week was completed in the following weeks, and I have documented them under “Take 2”.
+A lot of the assignment criteria for this week was completed in the following weeks, which are documented under “Take 2”.

 Group assignment: